leilani-heather/magic-eight/README.md

 # Not So Magic Eight Ball 🎱
-## A simple JS, HTML and CSS project to muck around with.
+## A simple TS, JS, HTML and CSS project to muck around with.

 ![Screenshot of App v.0](./assets/browserScreenshot.png)